Offboarding - How to make exit management a success

 The following measures can be taken for this:

-- Use the Lendis OS to equip employees.
-With the Lendis OS, you always keep track of which devices and equipment have been provided to which employees, so that they are returned in full.
+- Use LendisOS to equip your employees.
+With LendisOS, you can always keep track of which devices and equipment have been provided to which employees, ensuring that they are fully returned.

 An essential part of a structured offboarding process should be an offboarding discussion (or exit interview) before the final departure.
 Depending on the reason for the separation, the exit interview is conducted by the line manager or the HR department.